Isparhecher

 After most of the Creek Nation allied with the Confederacy at the outbreak of the American Civil War, Isparhecher joined the Confederate army in 1861.
 During the war, he switched his allegiance in 1863 to the Union and fought with their army.

 In the postwar years, Isparhecher became active in Creek politics.
 After the Nation was forced to make a new peace treaty with the United States, he initially supported the recognized Creek government.
 The council had drafted a new constitution, under which Samuel Checote was elected as principal chief.
-But Isparhecher became increasingly aligned with the opposition, which consisted mostly of full-blood Creek who wanted to preserve traditional ways rather than assimilate to European-American culture.
+But Isparhecher became increasingly aligned with the opposition, which consisted mostly of full-blood Creek who wanted to preserve traditional ways rather than assimilate to European–American culture.
 They formed a rival Creek government based in the town of Nuyaka.
 It was led first by Locha Harjo, then by Isparhecher.
 In 1883 Checote mustered the Creek Lighthorse, led by Pleasant Porter, to confront and defeat the Nuyaka group.
 Isparhecher remained politically active until his death.

 Early life

 Isparhecher was born in Alabama in 1829 to full-blood Creek parents, Yar-de-ka Tus-tan-nug-ga and his wife Ke-char-te.
 The family belonged to the Lower Creek (a.k.a., McIntosh faction), which wanted to keep to traditional ways.
 They had had less contact with European Americans than the Upper Creek.
 Both groups were forced to cede their land and remove to Indian Territory in the early 1830s.
 Isparhecher's family settled on a farm at Cussetah town, about 7 mi southeast of what developed as Okmulgee, Oklahoma.
 His parents were said to have died early.
 Isparhecher became a farmer and stockman.
+He is listed on the Dawes Rolls as "Creek by Blood" with a "Full" blood quantum.

 Marriage and family

 Sometime prior to the Civil War, Isparhecher married a woman named Polikissut.
 They had a son named Washington.
 His first wife may have died, as he was recorded as marrying Lucy Barnett.
 They had four children together.

-His third wife was Alma Harrover, whom he met and married in Washington, D.C. on June 4, 1884.
+His third wife was Alma Harrover, whom he met and married in Washington, D.C., on June 4, 1884.
 He was serving as the Creek delegate to Congress, under the Chief Joseph Perryman administration.
 They divorced November 28, 1891.

 His last wife was Cindoche Sixkiller, a woman 36 years younger than he.
 They married on March 26, 1896, at the Creek Nation.
 She survived him, and died June 14, 1931.